A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Discussion and Future Direction

-\textbf{Synthetic and Unrealistic Evaluations.} One issue in current evaluations is that controlled and clean tests of compositonality are mostly synthesized~\cite{wu2021reascan, https://doi.org/10.48550/arxiv.2003.05161}.
-Even in rare cases that claim to work with realistic data~\cite{keysers2020measuring}, synthesized questions are used to query knowledge graphs.
-However, more recent studies on language models' evaluation of compositionality focus on more challenging problems such as multi-hop question answering~\cite{press2023measuring, liu2023compositional,okawa2023compositional, mirzaee-etal-2021-spartqa} as well as complex puzzles with combinatorial search solutions or compositional mathematical reasoning~\cite{dziri2023faith}.
+\textbf{Synthetic and Unrealistic Evaluations.} One issue in current evaluations is that controlled and clean tests of compositonality are mostly synthesized~\citep{wu2021reascan, https://doi.org/10.48550/arxiv.2003.05161}. \s{This is evidenced by our examples in Section \ref{datasets}.} Even in rare cases that claim to work with realistic data~\citep{keysers2020measuring}, synthesized questions are used to query knowledge graphs.
+However, more recent studies on language models' evaluation of compositionality focus on more challenging problems such as multi-hop question answering~\citep{press2023measuring, liu2023compositional,okawa2023compositional, mirzaee-etal-2021-spartqa} as well as complex puzzles with combinatorial search solutions or compositional mathematical reasoning~\citep{dziri2023faith}. \s{Although the benchmarks are designed for evaluating specific tasks, the reliance on mostly synthesized data risks the effectiveness of generalization to real-world data, which is often more complex.}

-\textbf{LLM Evaluation Challenge.} The second challenge that mostly applies to LLMs is data contamination.
-Though the recent research compares language models to the specialized architectures and indicates their outperformance in compositional tasks ~\cite{furrer2021compositional}, this result does not necessarily mean these models have better generalizations in recognizing unobserved compositions~\cite{press2023measuring}.
-A major issue with these evaluations on realistic data is the difficulty in disentangling the compositional reasoning from the data contamination and memorization.
-The generalization abilities can be an artifact of observing more complex data in larger contexts as well as evaluation metrics as has been pointed out in~\cite{schaeffer2023emergent}.
+\textbf{Misalignment of Performance and Compositional Learning (LLM Evaluation Challenge).} The second challenge that mostly applies to LLMs is data contamination.
+Though the recent research compares language models to the specialized architectures and indicates their outperformance in compositional tasks~\citep{furrer2021compositional}, this result does not necessarily mean these models have better generalizations in recognizing unobserved compositions~\citep{press2023measuring}.
+A major issue with these evaluations on realistic data is the difficulty in disentangling the compositional reasoning from the data contamination~\citep{sainz2023nlpevaluationtroubleneed} and memorization. \s{However, very little recent work has been done to address this issue~\citep{yu2023skillmixflexibleexpandablefamily}.} \s{Based on our investigation of theoretical studies in Section \ref{theory}, we identify that the generalization abilities can be an artifact of observing more complex data in larger contexts as well as evaluation metrics as has been pointed out in~\citet{schaeffer2023emergent} and is a pertinent issue that needs to be addressed in new evaluation benchmarks.}